Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 .. highlight:: javascript

-To alter visual representation of grid row cells, one should override ``App.ko.GridRow.toDisplayValue()`` Javascript class method, to implement custom display layout of field values at client-side.
+To alter visual representation of grid row cells, one should override ``App.ko.GridRow`` Javascript class ``.display()`` method, to implement custom display layout of field values at client-side.
 The same method also can be used to generate condensed representations of long text values via Boostrap popovers, or even to display fields as form inputs: using grid as paginated AJAX form - (which is also possible but requires writing custom ``underscore.js`` grid layout templates, partially covered in modifying_visual_layout_of_grid_)::